philstutorials/philstutorials.github.io/CPSC359.md

 Please bring pencil and paper to work on practice problems.

 ### September 25th and 27th:
-On Tuesday we will:
-- Practice minimixing three and four variable Boolean functions using the map method.
+On Tuesday we will practice minimixing three and four variable Boolean functions using the map method.

-On Thursday we will:
-- Become familiar with the Logisim application.
+On Thursday we will become familiar with the Logisim application.

 ### October 2nd and 4th:
-On Tuesday we will:
-- Apply the design process to a simple example.
+On Tuesday we will apply the design process to a simple example.

+On Thursday we will finish our assignments.

+### October 9th and 11th:
+On Tuesday we will build various latches in Logisim.

-On Thursday we will:
+On Thursday we will build various flip flops in Logisim.
-- Finish our assignments.